-A spin off from my Chicken Thighs with Creamy Garlic Wine Sauce but alternating our cooking method from the stove top to the slow cooker (also known as crockpot).
-Slow Cooker Mushroom anything sounds good to me, what about you?
+A spin off from my Chicken Thighs with Creamy Garlic Wine Sauce and Creamy Mushroom Chicken Thighs but alternating our cooking method from stove top to slow cooker (also known as crockpot).
+Slow Cooker Mushroom anything sounds good to me, how about you?

 You are going to love this creamy, mushroom, bacon leek sauce with melt in your mouth chicken, I absolutely know it!!

 There are 2 types of chicken thighs you can get.
 One is with the bone in and the other is boneless chicken thighs.
 Slow Cooker Mushroom Chicken thighs means we use our slow cooker or crock pot to cook our chicken thighs in a creamy mushroom sauce.

 You might even know of this recipe by other name such as, Slow Cooker Cream of Mushroom.
 It is confusing, but they are essentially the same thing!

 I must say all this talk of cream and mushrooms is making me hungry!!

 What is even better is that I have added bacon, leek and cider to the sauce.
 It is lip smackingly good and you are going to love it!!!

 Chicken Thighs are known for being more tender than chicken breast meat.
 I personally enjoy both and switch them up every now and then, so that there is variety in both taste and texture in my recipes.

 What ingredients are used to make Mushroom Chicken Thighs in the Slow Cooker?

 If you have a look at the photo below, you will see the exact ingredients we used to make this recipe.